Butt implants are artificial devices surgically placed in the buttocks to create volume in the area.

 This procedure is sometimes combined with fat grafting for maximum results.
 It takes up to four weeks to recover from buttock surgery.

 Implants typically add volume.
 This is something that injections and fat grafting can’t do alone.
-Overall, silicone implants have been documented as for buttock enhancement.
+Overall, silicone implants have been documented as

 Implants are preferable for people with little fat as they may not have much to inject for a Brazilian butt lift.

 In addition to fat grafting and implants, liposuction is sometimes used in buttock procedures.
 The process removes excess fat in certain areas of the buttocks to achieve maximum contouring.

 You may qualify for liposuction with butt implants if you have excess fat in the area from weight loss or aging.